luccamicale/luccamicale/README.md

 🔭 I Finished my degree at @microverseinc

-🌱 I’m currently learning Typescript
+🌱 I’m currently learning Typescript...

 👨‍💻 All of my projects are available at https://github.com/luccamicale